Find Trade Colleges

 The total student population at Western Dakota Technical Institute is 1,324, which includes 584 full-time undergraduates.
 The school has a student-to-faculty ratio of 13 to 1.

-64% of Western Dakota Tech students take out loans to afford college costs.
-The typical student loan amount is $6,940 a year.
-The student loan default rate of 12.0% is very similar to the national average of 10.8%.
+Roughly 65% of students at Western Dakota Tech take out loans to pay for college.
+The average amount of student loans is $7,053 a year.
+The school reports a student loan default rate of 1.8% which is much lower than the average rate of 10.8%!

 #5